 How can this guide help you?

-You will need to create a project plan to implement dashboards, this guide helps you do that.
-It sets out the necessary actions and decisions and we make recommendations on timings based on the ‘connect by’ date of 31 October 2025.
-These are detailed throughout the guide and summarised in the ‘Preparing to connect checklist’ in appendix one.
+You will need to create a project plan to implement dashboards and have a plan to meet your dashboard duties after connection to the ecosystem, this guide helps you do that.
+It sets out the necessary actions and decisions and whether these need to be taken before or after connection.
+These are detailed throughout the guide and summarised in the ‘ Before and after connection checklist’ in appendix one.

 A V Cs and dashboards